27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 Watch the Leaves Change at Washington Park Arboretum

-The Washington Park Arboretum (2300 Arboretum Dr) showcases a vast collection of trees.
+The Washington Park Arboretum (2300 Arboretum Dr) showcases many trees.

-During October, all of the leaves on the trees begin to change and the entire arboretum turns into the perfect place for fall fun.
+In October, all the leaves on the trees change, and the entire arboretum shows off.

 Reds, oranges, and yellows paint the tree tops and offer some of the most beautiful fall views in all of Seattle.